Hukasx0/short-maker/docs/SETUP_INSTRUCTIONS.md

 - ✅ Installs Chocolatey package manager (if not present)
 - ✅ Installs FFmpeg for video processing
 - ✅ Installs ImageMagick for image processing
+- ✅ Creates a Python virtual environment for better package management
 - ✅ Automatically detects and configures ImageMagick paths
-- ✅ Installs Python packages from requirements.txt
+- ✅ Installs Python packages from requirements.txt in the virtual environment
 - ✅ Configures MoviePy to work with ImageMagick (`magick.exe`)
 - ✅ Tests ImageMagick integration with text clip creation
 - ✅ Provides colored output and better error handling